May 6, 2026

 Most depositions in Florida personal injury cases follow a recognizable pattern.
 The opposing attorney will typically start with background questions before moving to questions about the accident and your injuries.
 Here is what that typically looks like.

-Deposition Questions to Expect in a Florida Personal Injury Case
+Common Questions Asked in a Florida Injury Deposition

 These questions establish who you are and build a baseline for the rest of the testimony.
 They may feel basic, but they are important: